Viperace/Save-Stuff/README.md

 # Advance Tips & Tricks
-✓ Player can bet on both UP and DOWN, you are not restricted to one side!
-If the odds turn out to be greater than one, this strategy will win
+✓ You can bet on both UP and DOWN, it is not restricted to one side!
-✓ When very few players are in the game,
+✓ When very few players are in the game, chances of draw is high.
+Chances of you winning the other players are also high.
+✓ When many players are in the game, you may bet on both UP and DOWN side with equal bets.
+You will be rewarded if the minority side win
+✓ You can check out the Bitcoin index graph in coindesk website to speculate which direction it will move ✓ Minimum bet is 100 x-coin with limit on maximum.
+The rule applies to all players